ktoufiquee/Task-Manager/README.md

 # Installation Guide

+Following version of the software/tools were used in developing this project:
+1. JDK 17
+2. MySQL 8.3
+3. Spring Boot 3.2.2

+Follow the instruction below for installation:
 1. Create a schema in MySQL eg: taskmanagerdb
 2. Clone the repository.
 3. Set following values in ***src/main/resources/application.properties***: